 Please see the brochure for details.
 You may contact the program director, Dr. Heide Crawford for more information.
 Submit applications through the UGA Global Engagement website.
 Students will earn 6 or 7 credits, depending on the level of the language course they enroll in.

 The HOPE/ZELL scholarships can be applied to tuition and other UGA fees for study abroad.
 Students who are German majors or minors are encouraged to apply for a Kicklighter Study Abroad Travel Grant, offered by the Department of Germanic & Slavic Studies.

-Additional Travel Grants are possible through support from the Max Kade Foundation (by nomination).
+Additional Travel Grants are possible through support from the Max Kade Foundation.
 Franklin College and the Office of Global Engagement also offer financial aid and scholarships.
 Additionally, the Benjamin Gilman International Scholarship Program offers grants to students with limited financial means.
 See links below for more information and applications.